 - dry mouth

-- swollen testicles or scrotum (orchitis) – this affects one in five adult males with mumps and very rarely leads to infertility
+- swollen testicles or scrotum (orchitis) – this affects 1 in 5 adult males with mumps and in rare cases cause infertility (inability to have children)

 How is mumps diagnosed?

 In most cases, a doctor will diagnose mumps based on the symptoms, particularly the swollen salivary glands and fever (high temperature), as well as a swab taken of the buccal mucosa (the lining of the inside of your mouth).
 Sometimes, a blood test may be required to help with the diagnosis.

-If your symptoms are severe, or there are complications, you may be asked to have blood or urine test, or a cerebrospinal fluid test (lumbar puncture or spinal tap).
+If your symptoms are severe, or there are complications, you may be asked to have a blood or urine test, or a cerebrospinal fluid test (lumbar puncture or spinal tap).
 Your doctor may also ask you about any recent travel overseas.
 The risk of mumps is higher in some countries that do not have the mumps vaccine as part of their immunisation schedule.

 How is mumps treated?

-- Place a warm flannel or wheat bag against the swollen glands to ease tenderness.
+- Place a warm flannel, wheat bag or cold pack against your swollen glands to ease tenderness.

 - Drink plenty of cool fluids, especially water.

-- Avoid acidic drinks like fruit juices as they can stimulate the salivary glands and cause more discomfort.
+- Avoid acidic drinks, such as fruit juices, as they can stimulate your salivary glands and cause you more discomfort.

-- Men with severe inflammation in the testicles may be prescribed a stronger pain reliever or corticosteroid to reduce inflammation.
+- Men with severe inflammation in your testicles may be prescribed a stronger pain reliever or corticosteroid to reduce inflammation.